-Recovering Compensation in a Personal Injury Lawsuit
+Recovering Compensation in a Personal Injury Case

 To recover compensation in a personal injury lawsuit, you must prove three things.
 First, you must show that you suffered some form of injury that caused damages or losses.
 Second, you must be able to prove that someone else is responsible for your injuries.
 Lastly, there should be access to financial recovery through the insurance policy or personal assets of the person responsible for your injuries.